 About Our Tasting Notes and Ratings

-We judge whiskey on a basic level of personal enjoyment, as opposed to... well... what's really more important than that?
+We judge whiskey based on personal enjoyment.
+Because what's more important than that?

-Our letter-grading system isn't quite what you may be used to from school.
 Anything B- or above is at least “good whiskey worth trying.”
 Tasting notes will vary in format.
-Some of the guys are experienced whiskey experts and others are newcomers.
+Some notes are by experienced whiskey experts and others are from newcomers.
 Some notes are formal tastings while others are off-the-cuff impressions.
-It's kind of a mix, but a useful one.
+It's a mix, but a useful one.

 When we say a bottle is a "definitely want to own," that consideration is (usually) independent of price.
 Meaning, based on the taster's enjoyment of that whisky, would they like to have it at home to drink?
 The fact that everyone would like to own a $10,000 whisky bottle doesn't count.